spiffe/tornjak/docs/tornjak-quickstart.md

             storage: 1Gi
 ```

-Note that there are four key differences in this StatefulSet file from that in the SPIRE quickstart:
+Note that there are three key differences in this StatefulSet file from that in the SPIRE quickstart:

-1. The image name is changed to this one that contains a SPIRE server and the Tornjak backend.
-2. There is an additional argument for the Tornjak config.
+1. There is a new container.
 3. We create a volume named `tornjak-config` that reads from the ConfigMap `tornjak-agent`.
-4. We create a volume mount that mounts the `tornjak-config` volume to a path in the container.
+4. We create a volume named `test-socket` so that the containers may communicate.

-This is all done specifically to pass the Tornjak config file as an argument to the container.
+This is all done specifically to pass the Tornjak config file as an argument to the container and to allow communication between Tornjak and SPIRE.

 </details>